-- 16. During today's meeting, the Committee will take evidence from witnesses comprising two separate panels, the first comprising organisations representing individuals with long term conditions, and the second comprising organisations representing individuals with disabilities. - 17.
+- 16. During today's meeting, the Committee will take evidence from witnesses comprising two separate panels, the first comprising campaign organisations that support assisted dying, and the second comprising campaign organisations that oppose assisted dying. - 17.
 Those giving evidence to the Committee today are as follows with a link to the relevant response to the Committee's detailed call for written views on the Bill provided alongside each, where available: